Are we Pulling the Right Levers on Digital Transformation?

 Meadows argues that the amount of delay in a system’s feedback loop can be effective, but is often hard to change.

-This might be true at higher levels of the system: passing laws, adjusting budgets, changing policies is a long process, and changing priorities too quickly before changes can even be implemented does not actually help.
-On the other hand I’d argue that digital service delivery is a bit of a special case here, because small changes can be done quickly and continuously.
+This is true at higher levels of the system: passing laws, adjusting budgets, and changing policies is a long process, and changing priorities too quickly before changes can even be implemented does not actually help.

-Decreasing the delay between when a service starts being built and when it receives feedback would considerably improve quality, and this delay is so long right now that I’m not even a little bit worried of giving feedback too frequently.
-In software, demoing working software sooner is a reliable way of improving a product.
-Likewise, in procurement, ending contracts with underperforming vendors can save tons of money.
-The limitation to using this lever right now is only that legacy systems can’t always keep pace with modern development cycle time.
+In software, giving a demo of working software sooner is a reliable way of improving a product.
+In a similar vein, in procurement, ending contracts with vendors that don’t demonstrate frequent progress can save tons of money.
+The only limitation to using this lever right now is only for legacy systems that can’t keep pace with modern development cycle times.

 8. The strength of negative feedback loops, relative to the impacts they are trying to correct against.